TeamWizardry/LibrarianLib-Docs/src/glitter/README.md

 do more than directly index into the particles.

 - `ConstantBinding`
-  One of the more common bindings
+  One of the more common bindings, this just always reports the same value
 - `EaseBinding`
   This will ease between two values based on the contents of other bindings
 - `PathBinding`